 We're looking at the web of connections between goods and services in UK and asking what might happen if the cost of moving stuff and people changes.
 That's a good old fashioned location theory question, but 21st century challenges are breathing new life into it.
 Some think we can ignore spatial costs altogether, others are certain we'll see radical relocalisation.
 Reality lies somewhere between these two extremes.
 We're going to have a poke into that reality using data, modelling and talking to people.

-I started my PhD at Leeds University.
-It isn't finished yet and maybe never will be.
+I completed my PhD at Leeds University as well (here's the PDF).
 It started with the problem of planning versus spontaneous order, took a detour via Andean potato farming, and ended up examining what I suspect is a blind spot in spatial economics.
-That's, handily, also exactly what GRIT wants to examine, why currently we don't really know what might happen to our spatial economies if/when costs go up, and why there probably aren't any easy slot-in solutions to solve the 'transport & climate change' problem.
-But we'll see.
+That's, handily, also exactly what GRIT wants to examine: why currently we don't really know what might happen to our spatial economies if/when costs go up, and why there probably aren't any easy slot-in solutions to solve the 'transport & climate change' problem.

 Bill McKibben: "scientists estimate that humans can pour roughly 565 more gigatons of carbon dioxide into the atmosphere by midcentury and still have some reasonable hope of staying below two degrees."
 Provable carbon reserves are currently five times that amount.
 There isn't a single country in the world backing off from the burning the stuff - in fact, quite the reverse.